w3f/polkadot-wiki/docs/learn/learn-balance-transfers.md

 ### Signing on Polkadot Extension

-If you inject your account in Polkadot-JS Apps through the Polkadot-JS Extension, you need to sign the balance transfer transaction on the popup window.
-You can examine the method and info dropdowns highlighted in the screenshot below and ensure they match with the original transaction submitted.
-Sign the transaction by entering the password for the account set for this account when it was created on the Polkadot Extension.
+If you inject your account in Polkadot-JS Apps through the Polkadot-JS Extension, you need to sign the balance transfer transaction on the pop-up window.
+You can examine the method and info dropdowns (highlighted in the screenshot below) and ensure they match with the original transaction submission.
+Then, sign the transaction by entering the account password.

 ![extension transfer](../assets/accounts/extenstion-transaction.png)